-Suspect in killing of father, son faces arraignment
+Suspect in killings of father, son faces arraignment

 FRAMINGHAM, Mass.
-(AP) - The suspect in the fatal shooting of a father and son from Massachusetts in an area known for drug dealing is scheduled to be arraigned Wednesday, authorities said.
+(AP) - The suspect in the fatal shootings of a father and son from Massachusetts is scheduled to be arraigned Wednesday, authorities said.

 The victims, both Framingham residents, were shot in a parking lot that is a known location for drug dealing, Middlesex District Attorney Marian Ryan said at a news conference Tuesday.